yangwenmai/learning-javascript/archive/async-patterns-in-js-part-2.md

 }
 ```

 We first created a channel by calling the `chan` function.
-The `put` and `take` functions will, well, put and take messages through the channel.
+The `put` and `take` functions will, well, put messages to and take messages from the channel.
 Surprise!
 When the process1 function encounters the `put` expression, it will pause and wait for a `take` call from elsewhere.
-When process2 calls `take`, if the channel has something to take, which, in our case, means that the process1 has already called `put`, it will keep running.
+When process2 calls `take`, if the channel has something to take, which, in our case, means that process1 has already called `put`, it will keep running.
 When process2 encounters `put`, it will pause.
-After process2 called `take` previously, process1 got unblocked and continued until it meets `take`.
+After process2 called `take` previously, process1 got unblocked and continued until it met `take`.

 You can see that these two processes run independently.
 If the channel has nothing to take, the `take` expression in either process will pause.
 If the message in a channel hasn't been taken, the process that puts that message to the channel will pause, too.
 Both `take` and `put` keep agnostic of the states of the outer world.